pyvoxel/pyvoxel/CONTRIBUTING.md

 ## Contributing
 Before writing code, we strongly advise you to search through the existing PRs or issues to make sure that nobody is already working on the same thing.
 If you are unsure, it is always a good idea to open an issue to get some feedback.

-You will need basic git proficiency to be able to contribute to dosma. git is not the easiest tool to use but it has the greatest manual.
+You will need basic git proficiency to be able to contribute to voxel. git is not the easiest tool to use but it has the greatest manual.
 Type git --help in a shell and enjoy.
 If you prefer books, [Pro Git](https://git-scm.com/book/en/v2) is a very good reference.

 Follow these steps to start contributing: